zks0002/fixedpoint/docs/source/slicing.rst

 Bit Mappings
 *******************************************************************************

-Common parts of the `FixedPoint` bit string are mapped to keys, specified as strings (like a :obj:`dict`).
+Common parts of the :class:`FixedPoint` bit string are mapped to keys, specified as strings.

 These include: